ttttonyhe/nexment/README.md

 ## Foreword

 > **Note**
-> This project is undergoing a major refactoring, stay tune for exciting updates to come.
+> This project is undergoing a major refactorization, stay tune for exciting updates to come.

 <br/>